macroact/maicat_tutorial/README.md

 # Maicat Tutorial
-## Removing seal from the battery.

-First, to prepare the robot for use, remove the safety seal from the battery.
-Then, press the power button to turn on Maicat, as illustrated in the picture above.
-You should see light activate indicating that the robot, Maicat, is powering on.

-(video 1)
-Picture1 Maicat seal (in progress)
-Picture2 Maicat power button (in progress)

 ## Install Ubuntu & ROS2 Humble
 When working with the Maicat, we recommend using ROS2 Humble, which is a long-term support (LTS) version, compatible with Ubuntu 22.04 LTS.